lino-framework/voga/docs/specs/cal.rst

  name            Designation
- calendar        Calendar       Calendar where events in this room are published. fee             Tariff company         Company        Pointer to lino_xl.lib.contacts.models.Company.
+ calendar        Calendar       Calendar where events in this room are published. fee             Tariff company         Responsible    Pointer to lino_xl.lib.contacts.models.Company.
 =============== ============== ===================================================